SpiderDave/DavePatcher/README.md

         Example:
             textmap space 00

+    skip
+    ...
+    end
+        skip this section.
+You may put text after skip and end.
+        Example:
+        skip -------------
+        // unstable
+        put 10000 55
+        end skip ---------

     break
         Use this to end the patch early.
 Handy if you want to add some testing stuff at the bottom.

+    goto <label>
+        Go to the label <label>.
+        Example:
+            goto foobar
+            :foobar

     start <address>
         Set the starting address for commands